adammurdoch/gradle-launcher-mocks/README.md

 ## Gradle Launcher experiments

-This repo contains several mock-ups of a Gradle launcher that use different implementation languages.
-The goal is to investigate the performance improvements we might expect by reimplementing or repackaging the Gradle launcher in a different language.
+This repo contains several mock-ups of a Gradle launcher.
+The goal is to investigate the performance improvements we might expect by reimplementing the Gradle launcher in a different language or repackaging using `jlink`.

 - Java client packaged as a Jar with launcher script.
 This represents the current Gradle launcher.
 - Java client packaged as a JVM image using jlink.
+This is the same implementation as the previous item.
 - Kotlin/JVM client packaged as a Jar with launcher script.
 - Kotlin/Native client packaged as an executable.
 - C++ client package as an executable.

 There is also a mock up of the Gradle daemon (the "server").
 This does not run any builds.
-It simply receives a small request message from the client and sends a small message back in response.
+It simply receives messsages from the client and sends a simple response.
 It is implemented in Java.

+Each client does the same work:

+- Read a "daemon registry" mock up to locate the server address.
+- Sends a small request message to the server.
+- Recevies a small response message from the server.

 The mock ups only work on macOS.